H-Freax/VMEvalKit/CONTRIBUTING.md

-**We welcome everyone to join us in contributing to VMEvalKit - a very easy-to-use framework for investigation of reasoning in video models.**
+**We welcome everyone to join us. - Let us build a very easy-to-use framework for investigation of reasoning in video models.**

 ### 🌟 Current Contributors